vanus-labs/docs/blog/2023-02-19-how-to-vanus-connectors-cdk-go/index.md

 ## How to use Golang Source Template

-### Project Structure of the [Golang Source Template](https://github.com/linkall-labs/vanus-connect/tree/main/templates/source-go)
+### Project structure of the Golang source template

 Below is the structure of the Golang Source Template.